In This Article

 Note: once storage capacity has been upgraded, it cannot be downgraded

-Dedicated GPU VMs (P4000, P5000, P6000, and V100) can not be upgraded among themselves.
+- Dedicated GPU Instances (P4000, P5000, P6000, and V100) can not be changed among themselves.

 - Upgrades are made in the Console by navigating to a machine's settings page and clicking Upgrade:

-Upgrading from Hourly to Monthly
+Switching from Hourly to Monthly

-If you upgraded from hourly to monthly in February, your March 1 invoice will be reflective of your hours used in February until the switch, the monthly subscription charge for the rest of February, and then your flat monthly subscription fee for access in the month of March.
+If you switched from Hourly to Monthly in February, your March 1 invoice would be reflective of your hours used in February until the switch, a prorated amount of the Monthly Subscription Fee for the rest of February, and the full Monthly Subscription Fee for the month of March.

-Upgrading from Monthly to Hourly
+Switching from Monthly to Hourly

 Upgrading your Storage subscription can be performed in the Console.
 Your Paperspace account is debited a prorated amount for the remainder of the month for the increase in price between storage rates.
 Storage cannot be downgraded.

-Upgrading Between Machine Types
+Switching Between Instance Types